 Believe it or not, this short sentence is a complete incentive marketing strategy.
 First, all coffee shop customers have the ability to join (it’s free), second, they have the motivation to join (it’s free coffee), and therefore, as thousands of coffee shop loyalty programs have proven, you get performance.

-Formula for effective incentive marketing:
+Formula for effective plan:

 Ability + Motivation = Performance